zainpay/zainpay-nodejs-sdk/README.md

             "transactionType": "deposit"
         }],
         "description": "successful",
-        "status": "Success"
+        "status": "200 OK"
     }
     ```

 ## 17. Total Payment Collected By Zainbox
-- This endpoint enables a merchant to get the sum of total amount collected by all virtual accounts for a particular zainbox in a particular period, for both transfer and deposit transactions
+- This endpoint allows a merchant to get the sum of total amount collected by all virtual accounts for a particular zainbox in a particular period, for both transfer and deposit transactions

     **Parameter:** zainboxCode (Required), dateFrom (optional, if not provided, the system returns the data of the current month), dateTo (optional)